continue-revolution/sd-webui-segment-anything/README.md

-# Segment Everything for Stable Diffusion Webui
+# Segment Anything for Stable Diffusion Webui

-This extension aim for helping [stable diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) users to use [segment everything](https://github.com/facebookresearch/segment-anything/) to do stable diffusion inpainting.
+This extension aim for helping [stable diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) users to use [segment anything](https://github.com/facebookresearch/segment-anything/) to do stable diffusion inpainting.

 ## How to use